Head and Neck Cancer

 Salivary glands — Smaller, early stage tumors can be treated with surgery alone.
 Larger tumors that have spread usually require surgery followed by radiation.
 Tumors that cannot be removed surgically are treated with radiation or chemotherapy.

 Nasopharynx — High-dose radiation is the primary treatment.
 Chemotherapy and surgery can be used if the cancer does not respond well to radiation.
+Nasopharyngeal cancers that are associated with infection with the human papilloma virus (HPV) may be very responsive to chemotherapy as well.

 Sinuses and nasal cavity — Cancer in this area is usually advanced by the time it's discovered.
 The major concern is that the tumor will invade the skull near the eye and the brain.
 Surgery removes as much of the tumor as possible; radiation therapy follows, to kill any remaining cancer.
 Sometimes, radiation treatment is started before surgery to shrink the tumor.